romanf-dev/actinium/README.md

 Actinium
 ========

-Actinium is a microcontroller framework implementing actor-based execution model.
+Actinium is a microcontroller framework (or kernel) implementing actor-based execution model.
 It provides both hardware-assisted scheduling and memory protection for fault isolation.
 Framework code is currently written in C but unprivileged tasks may be written in either C or Rust.
 Please note it is still in pre-alpha stage and **isn't ready** for any use